ryo33/query-flow/README.md

 ## Design and focus

-Whale is designed to be a low-level primitive for building a high-level incremental computing systems.
+Whale is designed to be a low-level primitive for building high-level incremental computing systems.
-So it does not provide,
+So it does not provide:

 - What actually the "query" is
 - How to calculate a query ID